itsluketwist/itsluketwist/README.md

 ### Hi there 👋

-Currently working as a Senior Software Engineer at [Quine](https://github.com/quine-sh) 🚀
+Currently working as a Senior Backend Tech-Lead at [Lantern](https://github.com/lanternai) 🏮

 <!--
 **itsluketwist/itsluketwist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.